TeachBooks/mirror_mude_book/book/multivariate/events.md

 ###

 The OR probability or union of the events A and B, $P(A \cup B)$, is defined as the probability that either one of the two events happen or both of them.
+In our example, it would represent the probability that at least one of the rivers is flooded (or both!).
 This probability can be computed as

 $$
 P(A \cup B) = P(A) + P(B) - P(A \cap B)